Global Load Balancing using NSX ALB in VMC

 GSLB Deployment Topology in VMC on AWS

 As shown in the above diagram, applications (web servers) are deployed in SDDC1 and SDDC2.
-Local instance of NSX ALB is deployed in both the SDDC’s and is performing local load balancing in their respective SDDC.
-The 2 SDDC’s are in different availability zones, hence connectivity between the 2 SDDC’s is provided via VMware Transit Gateway (vTGW).
-The segments where applications are deployed, have reachability across SDDC’s.
+A local instance of Avi Load Balancer is deployed in both the SDDC’s and is performing local load balancing in their respective SDDC.
+The SDDCs are in different availability zones, hence connectivity between them is provided via VMware Transit Gateway (vTGW).
+The segments where applications are deployed have reachability across SDDC’s.

 Pre-requisites for GSLB Implementation

-• The 2 SDDC should have connectivity with each other and the networks chosen for NSX ALB deployment should have reachability across SDDC’s.
+• The SDDCs should have connectivity with each other, and the Avi management network should have reachability across SDDCs.

-• NSX ALB Controllers & Service Engines are deployed in SDDC.
-Steps for deploying and configuring NSX ALB in VMC is available here
+• Avi Controller & Service Engines are deployed in SDDC.
+Steps for deploying and configuring Avi in VMC are available here

 • Local load balancing of applications inside individual SDDC is configured.
-Steps for configuring load balancing in VMC is available here
+Steps for configuring load balancing in VMC are available here

-• NSX ALB Controllers and Service Engines should be able to resolve the DNS subdomain that is hosted outside of VMC.
+• Avi Controller and Service Engines should be able to resolve the DNS subdomain that is hosted outside of VMC.

 GSLB Implementation Steps

-The below table shows the various components and associated IP addresses that I will be using in my configuration.
+The table below lists the components and associated IP addresses I used in my configuration.

 Create DNS Virtual Service